MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-multi-tenancy.md

 # [Workspace](#tab/workspace)

 Multi-geo involves purchasing capacity in the desired regions and assigning a workspace to that capacity.
 If you need to support different tenants in different regions, you need to assign the tenant's workspace to a capacity in the desired region.
 This task is a simple operation and one where the cost is not more than having all workspaces in the same capacity.
-However, if you have tenants that need data resident in multiple regions, all Power BI items in the workspace need to be duplicated in each regional capacity, increasing both cost and management complexity.
+However, if you have tenants that need data to reside in multiple regions, all Power BI items in the workspace need to be duplicated in each regional capacity, increasing both cost and management complexity.

 # [RLS](#tab/rls)

 Since all the data is stored in a single dataset, it is challenging to meet data residency requirements that require certain data to be bound to specific locations.
 It can also significantly increase the cost of using multiple regions as all the data is replicated and stored in each region.

-If only a limited number of tenants need different geographies, consider keeping only those tenants' data in a different region, using the *workspace separation* model.
+If only a limited number of tenants need different geographies, consider keeping only those tenants' data in a different region, using the *workspace-based separation* model.

 ---